ColinNebula/colin-redux-store/README.md

 # Colin-redux-store

 ## Description
-This e-commerce app platform was factored from react to redux.
+This e-commerce app platform was refactored from react to redux.
 Redux is a predictable state container for JavaScript apps, and can be used together with react app.

 ## User Story